-We aim for a large proportion of the day to be devoted to child-initiated learning.
+We aim for a proportion of the day to be devoted to child-initiated learning.
 Children learn best through exploration and experimentation and our curriculum reflects this.
 All children will be involved in adult directed carpet sessions throughout the day at various levels related to the age and stage of the individuals.
 For those who are here for lunch, we offer the opportunity to bring a packed lunch or have a hot school meal.
 These are nutritionally balanced and follow our school food policy.
 We are part of the fruit and milk schemes that give children one piece of fruit and a carton of milk a day.
 Water is freely available.
-These snacks can be taken at any point in the day but encouraged as a group activity mid-morning and mid-afternoon.
+These snacks can be taken at any point in the day.
 Eating is a social event and helps children to develop their skills in this area of learning.